 Canada: The Right to Water in First Nations Communities

 Photo: Arriving at the Shoal Lake #40 reserve by ferry.
-The lake provides all the drinking water for the city of Winnipeg but the people of Shoal Lake #40 have been under a boil water advisory for 17 years because the federal government has failed to replace the community's inadequate water treatment system.
+The lake provides all the drinking water for the city of Winnipeg but the people of Shoal Lake #40 have long been under a boil water advisory because the federal government has failed to replace the community's inadequate water treatment system.

-In 2006, an expert panel appointed by the federal government concluded that drinking water problems in First Nations communities were primarily the result of federal underfunding.
+The federal government has made the welcome commitment to eliminate all First Nations drinking water advisories by 2021 by investing in long overdue repair and maintenance.
+(More than a decade ago, in 2006, an expert panel appointed by the federal government concluded that drinking water problems in First Nations communities were primarily the result of federal underfunding.)

 The new investments being made by the federal government have already resulted in improvements in water quality in some communities.
 But the measures to date are not sufficient.

 An important study by the David Suzuki Foundation -- Glass Half Empty?
 Year 1 Progress Toward Resolving Drinking Water Advisories in Nine First Nations in Ontario -- provides a clear analysis of why the bureaucratic process of a federally-controlled First Nations water and sanitation regime actually stands in the why of a timely solution to this longstanding crisis.
 The report also noted that measures to replace or repair drinking water infrastructure does not address the ongoing problem of industrial contamination of the source water on which Indigenous peoples rely.
 The report was updated earlier this year: Reconciling Promises and Reality: Clean Drinking Water for First Nations.

 Amnesty International supports the recommendations of that report which include:

 - Work with First Nations to streamline and simplify the process for capital investments in water infrastructure by identifying roadblocks and reducing bureaucracy.

 - Collaborate with First Nations in co-developing and implementing source water protection and restoration plans.